 The little known IBM 5175 dates to 1984.
 It shipped with an associated graphics card that was designed for CAD applications.
 The 5175 could display 256 colors, out of a pallet of 4,096 from the associated graphics card.
 You can think of the 5175 card as in some ways the first PC GPU, with its own dedicated 8088 CPU.

 The 5175 was more expensive than the computer you plugged it into, at about $5,000.
-However, even after buying the expensive computer, it could compete with CAD workstations that cost $50,000.
+However, even after buying the expensive computer, it was a bargain because it could compete with CAD workstations that cost $50,000.

 That said, the card was cloned by several manufacturers, and never gained much software support.
 It was not very popular.